Symptoms and Diagnosis

 Stage 2: Secondary Syphilis

 Secondary syphilis develops 2 to 10 weeks after the primary sore heals, as the infection becomes systemic.
-Symptoms include: a rash — typically rough, reddish-brown spots on the palms of the hands and soles of the feet (the characteristic distribution); the rash may also appear on the trunk, face, and mucous membranes; flu-like symptoms — fever, fatigue, sore throat, swollen lymph nodes, headache, muscle aches; sores in the mouth, vagina, or anus (mucous patches); hair loss in patches (moth-eaten alopecia); wart-like growths in warm, moist areas (condylomata lata).
+Symptoms include a rash — typically rough, reddish-brown spots on the palms of the hands and soles of the feet (the characteristic distribution); the rash may also appear on the trunk, face, and mucous membranes; flu-like symptoms including fever, fatigue, sore throat, swollen lymph nodes, headache, and muscle aches; sores in the mouth, vagina, or anus (mucous patches); hair loss in patches (moth-eaten alopecia); and wart-like growths in warm, moist areas (condylomata lata).

 Secondary symptoms resolve without treatment, again creating a false sense of recovery.
 Without antibiotics, the infection enters the latent phase.